Vector2

 > c-v2 c (1, 2)!

-Cannot take factorials of vectors.
+Cannot take factorials of vectors.a ^ b

 > c-c 2 ^ 3